-The Board will provide a reasonable accommodation to a qualified individual who has an actual disability or who has a record of a disability, unless the accommodation would impose an undue hardship on the operation of the Corporation's Board's program and/or activities.
-A reasonable accommodation is not necessarily required for an individual who is merely regarded as having a disability.
+With respect to employment, the Board will provide a reasonable accommodation to a qualified individual who has an actual disability or who has a record of a disability, unless the accommodation would impose an undue hardship on the operation of the Board's program and/or activities.
+A reasonable accommodation is not required for an individual who is merely regarded as having a disability.